 - Don’t forget to check when the property will be available!
 Some properties are available immediately, others later on.
 You can decide which ones to choose depending on your own timing.

 - You will also need to set up your viewing at a time that is convenient and not too far away from the next viewing.

 Before the viewings, you will want to understand how rental contracts work – you will have to negotiate with the agent, so you better be well prepared.
-Check our guide below to have all the information you need:

 Step 3b – Find the London schools for your children